att/MkTechDocs/docsbuild/docker-builds.md

 MkTechDocs is a complex set of code and dependencies, so it can be difficult to set up to run locally.
 Fortunately, MkTechDocs is available as a Docker image on [Docker Hub](https://hub.docker.com/r/jsseidel/mktechdocs/): `jsseidel/mktechdocs`.

+Please note that the Docker version of MkTechDocs does not currently support PDF output.
+Adding in this support makes the Docker image unreasonably large, and the image is already too big.

-To use it, you need to have Docker installed.
+To get started, you'll need to have Docker installed.
 Then, building projects is relatively simple:

 ```
 docker run --rm -v /home/ubuntu/MyMkTechDocsProject:/project jsseidel/mktechdocs